 - 1. Reduce program costs and increase cost efficiency - 2.
 Encourage assisted families to pursue economic self-sufficiency - 3.
 Increase housing choice for low-income families

-Fewer than 2% of housing authorities across the country are designated as MTW agencies.
+Roughly2% of housing authorities across the country are designated as MTW agencies.
 The lessons learned by MTW agencies can influence national housing policy to improve housing programs and services for all families.